Particular/docs.particular.net/samples/sqltransport/store-and-forward/sample.md

 ## Code walk-through

-When SQL Server transport is used in the [*multi-instance* mode](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance), the messages are inserted directly into the destination database table in another database.
+When SQL Server transport is used in the [*multi-instance* mode](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance), the messages are inserted directly into the remote destination database's table.
 If the receiving endpoint's database is down or inaccessible, e.g. because of network failures, the sending endpoint can't send messages to it.
-In such situations the exception is thrown from the `Send()` or the `Publish()` method, resulting in a potential message loss.
+In such situations the exception is thrown from the `Send()` or the `Publish()` methods, resulting in a potential message loss.

 The message loss problem can be prevented by adding [store-and-forward functionality](/nservicebus/architecture/principles.md#drilling-down-into-details-store-and-forward-messaging) to the SQL Server transport, as explained in this sample.

-NOTE: The [Outbox](/nservicebus/outbox/) would not help solve the issue presented in this example, because it is bypassed when sending messages from outside of a message handler e.g. from ASP.NET MVC controller.
+NOTE: The [Outbox](/nservicebus/outbox/) would not help solve the issue presented in this example, because it is bypassed when sending messages from outside of a message handler, e.g. from ASP.NET MVC controller.

 The sample contains three projects: